 So I’ve noticed a trend in the Midwest, lots of people head south for the winter because it gets so. damn.
 COLD!
 I found flights from Chicago to Miami for $130 return and treated myself to a weekend in the sun for my birthday.
 Yes, it was time to tick the Florida Keys off my bucket list and I headed down to Key West in December!

-Disclosure: I received discount to some Key West attractions in return for a review.
+Disclosure: I received discount to some Key West attractions in return for a review, there are also affiliate links in this post.
 As always opinions are 100% my own.
+For more information, visit my Privacy & Disclosure Policy.

 Key West in December